programmerraja/MyBlog/content/notes/2024/AI Agent.md

 3. [Microsoft AutoGen](https://microsoft.github.io/autogen/)**: A toolkit provided by Microsoft to automate the process of generating language models and leveraging RAG workflows.

 ---

-This structure groups similar resources together and will help streamline your workflow when referencing frameworks, tools, or educational content for RAG-based development.

 ## Generative Representational Instruction Tuning